Have you ever wondered what to do when you lose your wallet? Losing your wallet can be a stressful situation.

 You definitely want to do this, as an identity thief can do a lot of things with your ID, especially if they look anything like you.
 They may be able to rent cars, rack up traffic tickets, and more with your ID.

 This is usually a fairly easy process, but it may cost somewhere around $20 to do.
 Either way, it’s a must!

 Obtain new insurance cards

-If any of your insurance cards are missing, you will want to get replacements for all of them.
+If any of your insurance cards are missing, such as your health insurance card, you will want to get replacements for all of them.
 Simply call your insurance companies and request new ones, or print them online if you can.

 Be safe from now on

 Hopefully, losing your wallet or sadly having it stolen will teach you a good lesson.
 While no one deserves this to happen to them, there are things you can do so that it doesn’t sting as badly.

 Here is what I recommend:

 - Never carry your social security card on you.